SKITSC/recall/README.md

 ## Local development

-Take a look at the gulp file!
 However you set up your environment, simply change the proxy option in gulp.js, then you can run:
 ```
 npm run watch
 ```